JuxGD/FluxDash/README.md

 ## Private Servers

 FluxDash uses `gdutils`, which is meant to work with the official Geometry Dash servers.
 To use the bot with private servers, a dedicated FluxDash instance is needed.
-Clone the `gdutils` repo, modify `const.rs` to work with that server's URL, and FluxDash instance with the custom `gdutils` as a dependency.
+Clone the `gdutils` repo, modify `src/constants.rs` to work with that server's URL, and build FluxDash with the custom `gdutils` as a dependency.

 ## Building